clue/reactphp-socks/README.md

 be omitted.
 Passing any other scheme will reject the promise.

-Pending connection attempts can be canceled by canceling its pending promise as usual.
+Pending connection attempts can be cancelled by canceling its pending promise as usual.

-> Also note how secure TLS connections are in fact entirely handled outside of this SOCKS client implementation.
+> Note how secure TLS connections are in fact entirely handled outside of this SOCKS client implementation.

 You can optionally pass additional